Crock Pot Chocolate Peanut Clusters

 Can I use milk chocolate chips instead of semisweet?

-You can, but the result will be noticeably sweeter.
-The semisweet chips are there to balance the sweetness of the white almond bark, so switching to milk chocolate shifts the whole thing toward very sweet.
+You can, but it will be very sweet.
+The semisweet chips help balance the sweetness from the white almond bark, so changing it to milk chocolate will shift the whole thing to very sweet.
+If you want a sweeter cluster that is more candy-bar like, then milk chocolate is fine.
+Just be aware that the flavor profile will change.

 Why did my chocolate seize up and turn grainy?